kodeklubben/oppgaver/src/uten_datamaskin/codeorg/codeorg.md

 language: en
 ---

-Learn the basic consept of programming via videoes from Code.org.
+Learn the basic consept of programming via videos from Code.org.